 Transient ischemic attack

-Blood flow to the brain can stop very briefly, causing symptoms of a transient ischemic attack (or TIA) for less than 24 hours.
+Blood flow to the brain can stop very briefly, causing symptoms of a transient ischemic attack (or TIA) for fewer than 24 hours.
 You’re not likely to have lasting damage, but you should take action to prevent a future stroke.

 Hospitals once could provide only blood thinning medicine, the sooner the better.
 Now there are surgical interventions possible during the stroke and afterwards, better ways to help patients restore their functioning.
 For example, doctors can thread a catheter through an artery in the groin and up to the brain.
 The catheter ends with a wire-cage device called a stent retriever.
 It opens and grabs large blood clots.